 There are several bus companies traveling to and from Puerto Maldonado that offer good quality, safety, comfortable bed-style seats and meals on board.
 These companies include Tepsa, Moviltours, and Civa, among others.

 Travel to the jungle is best by plane.
 Daily flights are 90 minutes long from Lima (with a stopover in Cusco).
-Airlines flying to Puerto Maldonado are LATAM, Starperu and Avianca.
-(Put the link of the company).
+The airline flying to Puerto Maldonado is LATAM.
 We recommend that your incoming and outgoing flights arrive, at or before noon.

 Bar service, massages and boutique shopping are not included in the price of your program.
 In the lodge we cannot accept credit card, but payment in cash is accepted in soles, dollars or euros.
 However you can always pay with VISA or MasterCard in our office in the city at the time of check out.
 We recommend that you carry money in small bills and coins to facilitate payment of extra services in the lodge.